-This intensive six (6) week project is designed to provide hands-on training that will result in the participants developing a solid foundation in geological and geophysical interpretation and mapping, as well as an understanding of the application of reservoir engineering, log analysis, risk analysis, and probabilistic and deterministic resources estimation.
+This intensive six-week project provides handson application of material learned during the classroom phase.
+Participants will develop a strong foundation in geological and geophysical interpretation and mapping, as well as an understanding of the application of reservoir engineering, log analysis, risk analysis, and probabilistic and deterministic resources estimation.

-For more information about SCA's Geoscience Certification Program, contact Mary Atchison, VP of Training Operations at matchison@scacompanies.com or (713)789-2444.
+For more information, contact Mary Atchison, VP of Training Operations at training@scacompanies.com or (713)789-2444.

-Testimonials from Former Boot Camp Students
+Testimonials from Former Students